FreeCAD/FreeCAD-documentation/wiki/TechDraw_WeldSymbol.md

 -   The symbol is drawn in black on a transparent background.
 The stroke width is 0.5mm.
 -   The leader passes below symbols for the arrow side (see image on the left) and above symbols for the \"other\" side (see image on the right).
 -   There is no particular naming standard other than to append \"Up/Down\" to the arrow/other side symbols.

-## Notes

--   You can edit your WeldingSymbol by double clicking on it in the tree view.
-Double clicking in the graphics area is not yet supported.
--   There is a [preference parameter](TechDraw_Preferences.md) for the default welding symbol directory.
-You can add your own symbols in a personal directory.